lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 ### autofs::masterfile

 This will only create the autofs master entry file.
-* If the map type is 'file', you will need to create the map file using `autofs::mapfile`.
-Alternatively, use `autofs::map` which will create both the master entry file and the map file.
+* If the map type is 'file' or unspecified, you will need to create the map file using `autofs::mapfile`.
+Alternatively, use `autofs::map` which will create both the master entry file and its map file.
 * If the map type is 'program', you will need to ensure the specified executable is available and has the appropriate permissions.